Decision Intelligence Platform

 After adjusting “project.properties” you may simply double-click on “deployLambda.bat”, and then use the generated “testLambda.bat” to test your own service.

 NOTE 1.
-If you receive error messages that you don’t have enough authorizations to deploy and run your AWS Lambda function, make sure that your don’t have restriction by adding the proper roles using the standard AWS Lambda graphical interface.
+If you receive error messages that you don’t have enough authorizations to deploy and run your AWS Lambda function, make sure that you don’t have restrictions by adding the proper roles using the standard AWS Lambda graphical interface.

 NOTE 2.
 If you decide to undeploy your decision service and clean up your AWS, just click on the file “undeployLambda.bat“.